 Finally, a temporary crown or filling will be placed to secure the tooth.
 Depending on the specific situation, painkillers, antibiotics and a medicated anti-microbial mouthwash may be prescribed.
 In 7-10 days, the stitches will be removed and the gum will have healed.
 Arrangements can now be made to place the permanent crown or filling.

-If you have any questions or concerns about root amputation, please ask your dentist.
+If you have any questions or concerns about root amputation, please call our office at (575)526-0888 to schedule a consultation with Dr. Trujillo.

 Why is root canal retreatment required?